 How would you relate equality, equity and justice in Healthcare?"Fairness does not mean everyone gets the same.
 Fairness means everyone gets what they need." -Rick Riordan, The Red Pyramid

 Equality, Equity and JusticeYou have probably come across a popular cartoon illustrating the difference between "equity" and "equality".1 It shows three people trying to watch a baseball game over the top of a fence.
 The people are of different heights, so the shorter ones have a harder time seeing.
 In the first of two images, all three people are standing on a single crate of equal sizes.
 While this confers an unfair advantage to the tallest person, a single crate is not enough for the shortest person.
 This is "equality" because everyone has an access to similar resources.
 In contrast, in the second image, everyone gets a reasonable number of crates required to watch the game.
 The shorter person getting the maximum number of crates while the taller person not requiring the crates at all.
-This is "equity" because each person has the rational number of crates needed to enjoy the game.<sup>2</sup> Another reference to help better understand the difference between "equity" and "equality" is Olympic runners on a racetrack.
+This is "equity" because each person has the rational number of crates needed to enjoy the game.2 Another reference to help better understand the difference between "equity" and "equality" is Olympic runners on a racetrack.
 On a racing track, the outer lanes are longer than the inner lanes.
 So, understandably, we start runners from a different place on each lane, in turn bestowing equal opportunity to all sprinters.

 Healthcare equityIn the context of medicine, "equity" and "equality" is associated with distribution of resources and its access by all sections of society.
 "Equality" is giving everyone the access to healthcare, assuming that everyone is same.
 While it aims to bring fairness, it can only work if everyone starts at the same level and has the same needs.
 "Equity" "levels this playing field "by distributing resources according to the current needs and requirements.
 While this may seem "unfair" to few people, it actually brings the society closer to "fairness".

 Opportunity gapThe distinction between "equality" and "equity" may still seem quite ambiguous to some.
 In case of public health funding, advocating for "equality" would mean that all communities have equal amount of resources.
 That means, equal funds, equal healthcare workers and equal infrastructure to all regions of country irrespective of demographic dividends or past unfairness.
 On the other hand, advocating for "equity" would mean that some communities – like those in remote, densely populated or minority communities – will actually need more resources, if we wish to make any dent in the current "opportunity gap".
 "Opportunity gap" is the disparity in access to quality healthcare and resources for disadvantaged communities.
 This in turn could be attributed to

-Universal Health CoverageUniversal Health Coverage (UHC) is defined by WHO as "access to promotive, preventive, curative, rehabilitative and palliative health services, of sufficient quality, while also ensuring that the use of these services does not expose the user to financial hardship, by all people and communities".<sup>3</sup> It has become a flagship program of WHO for ensuring "equity" in access to health services while ensuring the quality and protected against financial-risk.
+Universal Health CoverageUniversal Health Coverage (UHC) is defined by WHO as "access to promotive, preventive, curative, rehabilitative and palliative health services, of sufficient quality, while also ensuring that the use of these services does not expose the user to financial hardship, by all people and communities".3 It has become a flagship program of WHO for ensuring "equity" in access to health services while ensuring the quality and protected against financial-risk.
 However, vulnerable population continues to receive inadequate or inferior healthcare due to complex situations.
-Most notable of that is the "inverse equity hypothesis"<sup>4</sup>, one of the many scenarios against which UHC was created to tackle with.
+Most notable of that is the "inverse equity hypothesis"4, one of the many scenarios against which UHC was created to tackle with.
 Here, interventions reach the most privileged groups first and then "trickle down" to the poor and marginalized communities.
 This could not only widen the current disparities and widen the "opportunity gap", but also undermines the true meaning and intent of UHC.
 If extended for a long period, UHC could fall short of realizing its own goals.
-This can only be tackled by implementing what many call "progressive universalism"<sup>5</sup>.
+This can only be tackled by implementing what many call "progressive universalism"5.
 This advocates for strategically targeting program towards most disadvantaged first, by increasing coverage and decreasing economic barriers to access.
-The success of this plan was effectively reflected in Brazil’s Family Health Programme and Mexico’s Popular Insurance initiative.<sup>5</sup> In Brazil, poor people from deprived municipalities were reached first and then program was expanded to other parts of the country.
+The success of this plan was effectively reflected in Brazil’s Family Health Programme and Mexico’s Popular Insurance initiative.5 In Brazil, poor people from deprived municipalities were reached first and then program was expanded to other parts of the country.
 Mexico government offered fully subsidized premium-free coverage to people previously determined to be poor by existing social security mechanisms.
 Both of these programs strategically focused on the most disadvantaged group first and then extending access to those from higher strata.

 Social determinants of equitySocial strata is a crucial factor in widening gap and inequalities in delivery and access of healthcare.
-This was substantiated by Marmot Review into health inequalities in England.<sup>6</sup> The report, titled 'Fair Society, Healthy Lives', highlighted the social gradient of health inequalities and reaffirmed the popular perception that health improves as social status goes up.
+This was substantiated by Marmot Review into health inequalities in England.6 The report, titled 'Fair Society, Healthy Lives', highlighted the social gradient of health inequalities and reaffirmed the popular perception that health improves as social status goes up.
 Health inequalities arise from a complex interaction of many factors- social determinants of health- all of which are strongly affected by economic and social status.
 Any action targeting these social determinants of health will bring about a more fair and sustainable distribution of health resources.

 Ubiquitous inequalityThere is hardly any field, other than healthcare, where "equality", "equity" and "justice" comes with such uncertainties and perplexing issues.
 While some of us can easily afford expensive cosmetic surgeries, 5 billion people7 still lack access to safe and affordable surgical and anesthetic care.
 While pharmaceutical companies continue to dole out enormous profits and generating huge revenues, many families from low income countries have to go without basic care because of unaffordable medicines.
 Medical research is creating new cancer drugs and gene therapy but the drugs and therapies are so expensive that majority of cancer patients cannot afford it.
 Inequality is present just as much on the physician’s side as the patient’s side.
 Some doctors performing enhancement procedures on rich patients make millions of dollars a year while other doctors performing life-saving surgery have to leave the profession because they cannot make a living with the salaries that they get.